pinnaculum/gemgemgem/README.md

 *Gemalaya* is a keyboard-driven Gemini browser written in QML (PySide6).
 Links can be navigated from the keyboard using simple key sequences.
-One of the goals of this project is to focus on simplicity and readability, for example when you hover some text, its formatting, style, font, etc .. can change to make the paragraph more comfortable to read.
+One of the goals of this project is to focus on simplicity and also readability, for example when you hover some text, its formatting, style, font, etc .. can change to make the paragraph more comfortable to read.
 *Status: mostly a demonstration browser for now, more work needed.*